michaelballos/dotfiles/README.md

 **TODO** [tmux](https://github.com/tmux/tmux/wiki)

-Careful!
 This will override existing files

 To install the config on a mac - in the ~HOME directory run: